Hemlata-tricera/DRF/README.md

 ##Features
 - Add a new student.
 - View details of all students.
--Edit student details.
+- Edit student details.
--Delete a student.
+- Delete a student.